Madeira Events and Attractions for 2014/2015

 New Year’s Eve is celebrated everywhere on the island, in hotels, restaurants, bars, and even in the streets.
 The highlight of the New Year’s Eve festivities are spectacular fireworks – set off from approximately 50 posts – that illuminate the skies over Funchal.
 This is a truly unforgettable event, which brings back a multitude of visitors to the island each year.

-Madeira Island Winter Fest – 27 and 28 of December
+Madeira Island Winter Fest – (date to be announced)